 Art as Witness

 Three artists harrow into the gut of hubristic acts and their potential to heal, even as an unexpected journey to safety from egregious harm.
 It’s an odd overture, a gesture of hope.
 Over the years, Earlid has featured work that deeply disturbs.
 And yet we must tunnel into the distress so that we save a bit of ourselves for that gesture, awaiting its call.
 To listen to such art making, rooting out brutalities, individual, structural, and global in scale, is to open the ears to the possibilities of change.

 Sound artists Meira Asher, Evangeline Riddiford Graham and Myra Al-Rahim offer a sonic stage.
 Witnesses, we peer over the edge, no doubt complicit in the allure to do so.
-All three have lived outside their home countries or have returned after a long stretch (Asher spent years in Europe, and is back in Israel; Riddiford Graham lives near Manhattan, though is from Aotearoa (New Zealand); Al-Rahim spent time growing up in an Iraqi immigrant family in London and is now Brooklyn-based).
+All three have lived outside their home countries or have returned after a long stretch (Asher spent years in Europe, and is back in Israel; Riddiford Graham lives near Manhattan, though is from Aotearoa (New Zealand); Al-Rahim spent some childhood years in London, surrounded by Iraqi immigrant family members and is now Brooklyn-based).
 Perhaps these vantages are particularly pointed ones to glimpse otherness, to weigh hope’s heft.